Von der Leyen: EU wants North Macedonia - NewsBreak

 Von der Leyen: EU wants North Macedonia

-SKOPJE, North Macedonia — (AP) — North Macedonia got a boost from European Commission President Ursula von der Leyen on Thursday for the country's hopes of eventually joining the European Union amid a dispute with Bulgaria.
+North Macedonia got a boost from European Commission President Ursula von der Leyen on Thursday for the country's hopes of eventually joining the European Union amid a dispute with Bulgaria .

 “We want you in the EU,” von der Leyen said in the Macedonian language in an address to North Macedonia's parliament.